-Aptiv is making autonomous vehicles safer and creating environmental efficiencies in
+Aptiv is making autonomous vehicles safer and creating environmental efficiencies in its manufacturing.

 Many drivers benefit from Aptiv’s parallel missions to make vehicles safer and greener by developing new safety technology for vehicles and improving manufacturing systems and processes to make vehicles lighter and more fuel- efficient.
 One example of new technologies that make a safety difference: a new sensor that detects if an infant is left in a car.
 The company’s impact is multiplied by its size: Aptiv sells parts to most of the world’s largest vehicle manufacturers in the world.

 The $14.4 billion company, a successor to the possibly better-known Delphi from which it was spun off in 2017, has been in the vanguard of driver-assistance technology for 20 years.
 Many of its safety innovations have come with its developments in advanced driver-assistance systems (ADAS).
 Known in the industry as ADAS, they include systems that are enabling autonomous vehicles, i.e., self-driving cars.
 As it works at the forefront of driver safety, Aptiv also creates environmentally friendly efficiencies within its manufacturing, such as using lighter-weight wiring in its vehicle components.